TosbackCgusBridge-Bot/CGUs-versions/Nadaguides/Privacy Policy.md

 Data Collection

 At the bottom of every page on the NADAguides.com website, we offer a link to "Contact Us".
-This gives site visitors the opportunity to submit a question or comment to the NADAguides analysts and staff.
+This gives site visitors the opportunity to submit a question or comment to the National Appraisal Guides, Inc. analysts and staff.
 To best serve these inquiries and comments, we ask that site visitors provide their name and email address.
 No personal information is shared with any third party.
 Visitor information is collected for the purpose of responding to customer inquiries only.

  Return to Main Policy